Buy Nutmeg - Jayphal - Jaiphal

 Care for Pregnant and Nursing women

 Nursing and pregnant women should avoid large doses.
-They can use it in a small quantity in desserts and dishes.
+Instead, they can use it in a small quantity in desserts and dishes.

-If consumed in many more than 7.5 gms, it may affect pregnant women's childbirth processes and stop the prostaglandin process.
+If consumed in many more than 7.5 gms, it may affect pregnant women's childbirth processes and stop prostaglandin.

 It may affect the fetus due to its contents like hallucinogens if consumed more than 7.5 grams.

 It may lose flavor and aroma quickly if kept open.